A.V. Williams Data Center Colocation Terms and Conditions

 Facility infrastructure and capacity

-At approximately 8,000 square feet, the DIT managed A. V. Williams data center is the largest on campus.
-All colocation space is allocated by DIT based upon a model using 24” X 48” 42 U racks.
-All IT hardware must be rack mountable.
+At approximately 8,000 square feet, the DIT-managed A. V. Williams data center is the largest on campus.
+All colocation space is allocated by DIT based on a model using 24” X 48” 42 U racks.
+All IT hardware must be rack-mountable.
 The data center is equipped with three Uninterruptible Power Supply (UPS) systems and N+2 redundancy in Computer Room Air Conditioners (CRAC) for reliability purposes.
 However, the data center is not supported by an emergency generator and therefore does not guarantee a defined level of uptime.
 Unscheduled outages are possible and scheduled outages will be required periodically for maintenance or upgrade purposes.

 Top